 Both stereo pilot and RDS deviation measurement is provided as-is.
 Some filter refinement (order, width) may be necessary for accurate results.

 The peak deviation (20 samples per second) and MPX power (1 sample per second) data in raw float32 format can be exported to a file.
 Enable the following blocks and modify the path to a file to turn this feature on.

 The RDS decoder requires gr-rds module.
-If it is not available, last two rows of blocks must be disabled to start this project, as follows.
+If it is not available, disable last two rows of blocks to start this project, as follows.

 The signal level meter can be calibrated by modifying the

 rssi_ref variable.
 I calibrated my unit to 75 Ω dBf signal unit.